robbielamb/cat-feeder/Readme.md

   * Correct betterer headers
   * A CSS File
   * Custom logger for capturing logs
-  * Add Distance Sensor Reading (i2c)
+  * Add Distance Sensor Reading (i2c).
+Must live on the same thread.
   * Don't blindly unwrap things.
 Handle the errors.
-  * Evaluate changing the broadcast to shut down into a general broadcast to all tasks.
+  * What is up with the pi zero?
-  * What is up with
+  * Integrate the other build crap into the repository

   ## Icon Url